 We help people reconnect with their partner, rekindle the passion they once had, and redefine their relationship moving forward.
 We believe in helping couples not just get by, but build their relationship on a firm foundation that can withstand future tests.

-We specialize in helping all people within the family-set boundaries forgive, heal, and rebuild trust and communication through various forms of family conflict, including divorce, blended family problems, as well as high-conflict custody disputes and parental alienation.
+We specialize in helping all people within the family-set boundaries, forgive, heal and rebuild trust and communication.

 Your sexual or romantic orientation or gender identity may not be a source of distress.
-Yet people who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex, or any other type of non-conforming sexual or gender identity may find that the social stigma of living as a sexual minority is a source of stress or anxiety.
+Yet people who identify as lesbian, gay, bisexual, transgender, queer, ace, questioning, intersex, or any other type of non-conforming identity may find that the social stigma of living as a sexual minority is a source of stress or anxiety.